-The last one, organic search, is an especially murky area for many marketers, and clients tend to value agencies that can help solve the organic search equation.
+The last one, organic search, is an especially murky area for many marketers, and clients tend to value marketing agencies that can help solve the organic search equation.

 6 Integrate your technology with your clients’ technology

 Proving ROI is no easy task, but we should all be grateful that we get to prove ROI in 2019, as opposed to 1999.
-Technology has made it possible to actually show the financial impact your marketing has on client success.
+Technology has made it possible to actually show the financial impact your marketing has on a business’ success.
 Depending on the level of sophistication in your lead tracking, management and reporting system, you may be able to calculate client ROI down to the cent.
 It all comes down to how your systems are integrated — and whether or not your technology is used to its full potential.